A physics-informed deep learning approach for solving strongly degenerate parabolic problems: Physics-informed methodology

 where $W_{i}$ is the weights matrix of the links between the layers $i-1$ and $i$, while $\mathbf{b}_{i}$ corresponds to the biases vector.
 Then, a generic layer of the neural network is defined by

 for some nonlinear activation function $\varphi_{i}$.
 The output of the FF-DNN, denoted by $\hat{u}_{\theta}(\mathbf{z})$, can be expressed as a composition of these layers by

-where we assume that the activation function $\varphi$ is the same for all layers.
-To solve the differential problem (\ref{differential problem}) using PINNs, the PDE is approximated by finding an optimal set $\theta^{*}$ of neural network parameters that minimizes a loss function $\mathcal{L}$.
+where $\theta$ represents the set of hyperparameters of the neural network and the activation function $\varphi$ is assumed to be the same for all layers.
+To solve the differential problem (\ref{differential problem}) using PINNs, the PDE is approximated by finding an optimal set $\theta^{*}$ of neural network hyperparameters that minimizes a loss function $\mathcal{L}$.
 This function consists of two components: the former, denoted by $\mathcal{L}_{\mathcal{F}}$, is related to the differential equation, while the latter, here denoted by $\mathcal{L}_{\mathcal{B}}$, is connected to the initial-boundary conditions (see Fig. \ref{pipeline}).
 In particular, the loss function can be defined as follows